 A laptop is almost a necessity for college today.
 Whether you’re using it in class to take notes, to view presentations from your professor during a lecture, doing work for class or just goofing off, your best bet is to have your main computer be mobile.
 To make the most of it, you need an internet connection.

 College campuses and towns are rife with free WiFi hotspots as a result of this need.
 But free public WiFi also means facing the danger of being hacked.
 Public WiFi is unsecured, and anyone who connects without the use of a Virtual Private Network (VPN) is vulnerable to having their information stolen or their computer sabotaged.
+For that reason alone, it’s worth investing in the fastest proxy servers you can get your hands on, and connecting through a proxy server, into a

 With a VPN service, you can connect to a remote server, make yourself anonymous and surf the web safely on your encrypted connection.
 ExpressVPN comes highly recommended for its high performance; though, there are alternatives.
+Find a VPN service you trust as many VPN companies caught logging, read reviews and articles to find the best VPN service for you.

 2. Screen Those Downloads